Extremal density for subdivisions with length or sparsity constraints: Main lemmas and overviews

 \begin{lemma}[\cite{lem351,lem352,lem353}] Let $c>0$ and $\beta\in(0,1)$.
 Let $G$ be a graph with $n$ vertices such that every subgraph $G'$ has a balanced separator of size at most $c|V(G')|^{1-\beta}$.
 Then for all $p\ge 1$, there exists $S\subseteq V(G)$ of size at most $\frac{c2^{\beta}n}{(2^{\beta}-1)p^{\beta}}$ such that each component of $G-S$ has at most $p$ vertices. \end{lemma}

 Note that every $f$-vertex planar graph $F$ has a balanced separator of size $O(\sqrt{f})$ \cite{lem353}.
-Thus by the assumption $\Delta(F)=O(1)$ and applying Lemma \ref{partition} with $p=\log f$, we obtain $S\subseteq V(F)$ of size $O(\frac{f}{\sqrt{\log f}})$ such that after removing all the $O(\frac{f}{\sqrt{\log f}})$ edges incident with $S$, each component has at most $\log f$ vertices.
-This immediately tells that any planar bipartite graph $F$ is $(o(f),\log f)$-biseparable.
-Note that this is the only place where we need the bounded maximum degree condition, so we can actually relax the condition $\Delta(F)\leq \Delta$ to $\Delta(F)\leq \sqrt{\log f}$ without much changes.
-As a consequence, Theorem~\ref{ans2-pretty-version} is an immediate corollary of the following theorem regarding more general graphs $F$ with similar biseparability property.
-A graph $G$ is said to be \emph{$k$-degenerate} if every nonempty subgraph $H$ of $G$ has a vertex of degree at most $k$ in $H$.
+Thus if $\Delta(F)=O(1)$ we may apply Lemma \ref{partition} with $p=\log f$ to obtain $S\subseteq V(F)$ of size $O(\frac{f}{\sqrt{\log f}})$ such that after removing all the $O(\frac{f}{\sqrt{\log f}})$ edges incident with $S$, each component has at most $\log f$ vertices.
+This immediately tells that any planar bipartite graph $F$ is $(o(f),\log f)$-biseparable provided that $\Delta(F)=O(1)$.
+Note that this is the only place where we need the bounded maximum degree condition to deduce Theorem~\ref{ans2-pretty-version}, and we can actually relax the condition $\Delta(F)\leq D$ to $\Delta(F)=o(\sqrt{\log f})$.
+As a consequence, Theorem~\ref{ans2-pretty-version} is an immediate corollary of the following theorem regarding more general graphs $F$ (not necessarily bipartite or planar) with a similar biseparability property.

 \begin{lemma} Suppose $\frac{1}{f}, \frac{1}{r} \ll \frac{1}{K} , \alpha\ll \frac{1}{\kappa}, \varepsilon <1$ and $\log f > e^{K\kappa^2 r}$.
 If $F$ is an $f$-vertex $\kappa$-degenerate $(\alpha e(F),\log f)$-biseparable graph with $d(F)\geq 1$, and $H=F^{\Box r}$, then any graph $G$ with $d(G) \geq \varepsilon e(H)$ contains a $TH$. \end{lemma}